 1. Whenever possible, take off your shoes and walk around on the grass.

 3. Gradually shift all footwear to “barefoot” or “minimalist” style.
-When functional training, I’ve opted for Inov-8’s (the new 235’s), which are less restricting than a full-blown lifting shoe.
+When functional training, I’ve opted for Inov-8’s 235’s or Strike Movement Chill Pill Transit , which are less restricting and give more foot feedback than a full-blown lifting shoe.
 Depending on your level of involvement, pick something that will protect, but also create a more ‘natural’ environment.
-When light hiking, I like Vibram Five Fingers.(Yes, I’m aware of their legal trouble regarding strength claims…but that doesn’t mean they aren’t right about allowing our feet to feel the ground we walk on!)

-4. When at work, I find a minimalist flat from Vivobarefoot is ‘dressy’ enough to get by.
+4. While I also wear my Strike Movements Chill Pills to work, if you need something a little more dressy, I find a minimalist flat from Vivobarefoot is usually ‘dressy’ enough to get by.

 I wouldn’t recommend doing all of this all at once.
 It takes time to strengthen the foot enough to transition safely back to our original nature.
 Especially if you’re a runner.
 DO NOT simply take of your shoes and pound the pavement.
 Go slow and steady to build up your innate foot strength and proprioception.